GraniteStateHacker/GraniteStateHacker/README.md

-Hi, I’m Jim Wilcox, software architect with Insight Solutions.
+Hi, I’m Jim Wilcox, Currently independent Digital Transformation and Enterprise Modernization Tech Lead,

+That's a fancy way of saying I help build (or re-build) business workflow applications into modern software platforms.
+Most of what I do supports line of business, research and development, minimum viable product (mvp) or proof of concepts.

 I'm also Microsoft MVP in Developer Technologies since 2019.